BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2024-01-22-switching-from-nvm-to-volta.md

 ### The problem
 Developers using WSL as their established environment have no issue switching between Node versions using `nvm`, whereas this operation requires admin rights for Windows users running outside of WSL.

 Obtaining admin rights can be a bit of a slow process and is much too slow for something as simple as switching Node versions.
-Could Volta provide a cross-platform solution that is more straightforward to manage comapared to `nvm`?
+Could Volta provide a cross-platform solution that is more straightforward to manage compared to `nvm`?

 ### Why switch?